AustinPerry22/fs-journal/notes/11-csharp.md

     string sql = "SELECT * FROM cars;";  - sad spider ;";
     List<Car> cars = _db.Query<Car>(sql).ToList(); -the type takes the rows and turns them into a car }

+to avoid SQL interjection attacks use the stuff below instead of string interpolation. pass a key value into the query to match and pull string sql = "SELECT * FROM cars WHERE id = @cardId;" Car car = _db.Query<Car>(sql, new {cardID}).FirstOrDefault();
+return car

+to make a multiline string
+string sql = @"
+    sql stuff
+    more sql stuff
+    more sql stuff
+    more sql stuff
+    (@make, @model, @year)
+"

+run sql in dbsetup then bring over as a string into the repostitory in c#

+you can make data types nullable by doing int? origninal.ImgUrl = updateData.ImgUrl ?? origninal.ImgUrl;  - null checker